 An obvious objection to this analysis is that the applicable law may provide an alternative form of procedure for debtors with a viable business - one geared not towards realisation through a forced sale, but to enabling the business to remain with the debtor itself.
 In such a 'reorganisation' procedure, assets are not converted to cash in a bid to (partly) satisfy creditor claims; instead, the debtor's distress is resolved by a renegotiation of these claims, given the debtor cannot satisfy them in full.
-Such procedures characteristically permit managers to retain some or all control rights during bankruptcy legislation to deal with circumstances of 'systemic bankruptcy': Joseph Stiglitz, Bankruptcy Laws: Basic Economic Principles, in RESOLUTION OF FINANCIAL DISTRESS: AN INTERNATIONAL PERSPECTIVE ON THE DESIGN OF BANKRUPTCY LAWS Chapter 1 (Stijn Claessens, Simeon Djankov, and Ashoka Mody eds., 2001).
-That proposal, however, was formulated with a different kind of macroeconomic shock in mind, and as such it was assumed that once in the procedure, the debtor would have little or no need for additional funding.
-The position is of course otherwise where the debtor cannot generate revenue due to a lockdown.
+Such procedures characteristically permit managers to retain some or all control rights during the renegotiation, so that the business can be carried on throughout45, provided that the costs of doing so can be met by the debtor (typically, by treating such costs as an expense that is payable in priority to any distribution to pre-commencement claim